thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Tissue-mimicking phantoms
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The TM phantoms examined in this chapter were produced as reference phantoms for
+The TM phantoms examined in this chapter are produced as reference phantoms for
 use at high frequencies [Madsen2010]_.
 Each phantom is macroscopically uniform.
 The base material of the phantoms consists of a mixture of agarose, propylene
 glycol, Germall Plus (preservative), and ultra-filtered whole bovine milk.